jeremyhahn/cwebsocket/README.md

 ###### Fast, lightweight websocket server/client.

-The goal of cwebsocket is to provide a simple, lightweight, high performance websocket solution that's efficient enough to run well on low power embedded systems.
+The goal of cwebsocket is to provide a simple, lightweight, high performance websocket client/server optimized for low power embedded systems.

 cwebsocket is currently in a development state.
 You may encounter bugs.
-Report them for a timely fix.
+Report them in the issues section for a timely fix.

 Successful tests have been conducted on the following architectures: